MicrosoftDocs/power-automate-docs/articles/disable-flow.md

 ---
-title: Turn flows on or off in Power Automate | Microsoft Docs
+title: Turn flows on, off, or delete a flow in Power Automate | Microsoft Docs
 description: Learn how to turn flows on or off in Power Automate.
 services: ''
 suite: flow